Use Self-Scheduling to book a primary care appointment online

 How is myocarditis treated?

 Many people recover completely from myocarditis.
-But some people may have long-term problems from it.
+But some people may need more treatment.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.